Invert

 These planning scenarios all revolve around doing something in the present that is often the opposite of what you would like to do, but that has the potential to benefit others in the future.

-This form of inversion relates to many financial planning ideas like prioritizing saving over consumption, investing when the market is beat up and being proactive instead of reactive.
+This form of inversion relates to many Wealth Management ideas like prioritizing saving over consumption, investing when the market is beat up and being proactive instead of reactive.

 We do not know the future.
 Therefore, it is worth inverting your natural thinking and challenging your assumptions from at least one other perspective.
 So please take time and turn your thinking inside out, if only as an exercise.